jwjwyoung/DUPChecker/README.md

 # Serialization Library Compatibility Checker

 ## What can SLCChecker do:

-1. incompatibility of protocol file created through PortocolBuffer or Thrift across versions:
+Incompatibility of protocol files across versions, which are created using serialization library such as PortocolBuffer and Thrift :

     (1).
 Add/delete required field.